-Larger pathways that are over three feet wide will require high powered bollard fixtures or overhead fixtures to provide a large area of light.
-With LED lighting and advanced optics, these fixtures can provide lighting to just the path, or the path and surrounding areas for added security.
+Wider pathways that are over three to five feet wide will require high-powered bollard fixtures or overhead fixtures to provide a large area of light.
+With LED lighting and advanced optics, these fixtures can provide lighting to just the path or the path and surrounding areas for added security.

 These areas also characteristically require even illumination, which small, low-powered fixtures cannot provide.
 These higher-powered fixtures offer a higher intensity illumination and require higher power draw requirements.
 These lights may also be required to operate all night in some cases, but not all.
 Some lights may even reduce or turn off in the middle of the night with only a night and early morning operation requirement.